Almanza-Conejo/classroomCode/Laplace transform/diracDeltaFunction/README.md

-# Dirac's Delta Function Visualization with LaTeX
+# Dirac's Delta Function Visualization with $\LaTeX$

-This repository contains a LaTeX code example that visualizes Dirac's delta function and its corresponding Laplace transform.
+This repository contains a $\LaTeX$ code example that visualizes Dirac's delta function and its corresponding Laplace transform.
 The Dirac delta function, denoted as $\delta(t)$, is a key function in signal processing and control theory.
-This LaTeX code also shows the Laplace transform of the delta function.
+This $\LaTeX$ code also shows the Laplace transform of the delta function.

 ## Dirac's Delta Function